 The following rates were obtained from the hotel web site at the time of publication.
 Please note that nightly rates can change at any time.

 Taxes: There is a 6% resort tax on top of a 6.5% sales tax.
-There are no resort fees but there is a $15 per night parking charge.
+There are no resort fees or self-parking charges.

 Disney is constantly running special offers and there are always discounts for annual passholders and Florida Residents.